gomorpheus/morpheus-cli-docs/CLI-Manual.md

     To learn more about the Morpheus API, visit https://apidocs.morpheusdata.com

-## GLOBAL OPTIONS
+## Global Options

-    Morpheus supports a few global options.
+    Global options supported for all commands.

-    -v, --version                    Print the version.
+    -v, --version                    Print the version
         --noprofile                  Do not read and execute the personal initialization script .morpheus_profile -C, --nocolor                    Disable ANSI coloring
     -V, --debug                      Print extra output for debugging.
-    -h, --help                       Print this help
+    -h, --help                       Print help

-## COMMON OPTIONS
+## Common Options

-    There are some common options that many commands support.
-They work the same way for each command.
+    Common options that many commands support.
+They work the similarly for each command.

     -O, --option OPTION              Option value in the format -O var="value" (deprecated soon in favor of first class options)
     -N, --no-prompt                  Skip prompts.
 Use default values for all optional fields.